-Tell us about your latest book, A Death in Vegas.
+Tell us about your latest book.

 Why do you think readers are going to enjoy your book?

 Because it has no illusions about this thin veneer of civilization we so smugly take for granted.
 We are just one temper tantrum away from the Dark Ages, ya know.

 Did you learn anything from writing your book that was unexpected?

 I learned that characters will not behave.
 They are an unruly, anarchic bunch who are going to do whatever they want no matter how much I scream.

 What is your work in progress?
 Tell us about it.